CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-02.md

    ![](../../media/crud4.8.png)

+1. Push the files to your gh-hack-20250618-1769089/MyMvcApp-Contact-Database-Application GitHub repository.

 By following these steps, you can effectively utilize GitHub Copilot to implement and test new features in your application, enhancing its functionality and usability.